 - Back and neck injuries from repetitive work

 - Workplace injuries while on job sites such as excavation or construction sites

 - Electrocution, explosions, or fires

 - Other benefits for the surviving spouse from a preventable death

 Determining Who Should File Your Rockford Wrongful Death Claim

-Are you confused if you or your family have the legal right to bring a lawsuit or a disagreement?
+Are you unsure if you or your family have the legal right to bring a lawsuit or a disagreement?
 Are you not sure who has the right to certain benefits?
 It may not always be easy to determine who is best suited to file the lawsuit on behalf of the deceased.
-Logically, the decedent's spouse likely has the right to file a personal injury case.
-However, if the victim was not married, this right could defer to the parents, children, or siblings of the victim.

-All necessary paperwork for comp benefits or wrongful death lawsuit must be filed in the appropriate county courthouse before the Illinois statute of limitations expires.
+All necessary paperwork for comp benefits or wrongful death lawsuits must be filed in the appropriate county courthouse before the Illinois statute of limitations expires.
 The courthouse is located at: